Mary Huggins Gamble Professor Emeritus

 Among the honors he has received are two fellowships from the National Endowment for the Humanities; one from the National Humanities Center; an appointment as Honorary Visiting Fellow at the Schlesinger Library, Radcliffe College, Harvard University; and for 2008-09 a fellowship from the John Simon Guggenheim Foundation.
 In 1997, the American Studies Association awarded him the Constance Rourke Prize for his 1996 article "Rethinking Betty Friedan and The Feminine Mystique: Labor Union Radicalism and Feminism in Cold War America," American Quarterly.
 The American Studies Association awarded him its 2003 Mary C. Turpie Prize for "outstanding abilities and achievement in American studies teaching, advising and program development at the local or regional level."

-Among his publications are The Morality of Spending: Attitudes Toward the Consumer Society in America, 1875–1940 (1985), selected by Choice as one of the outstanding academic books of 1985; Vance Packard and American Social Criticism (1994); Betty Friedan and the Making of The Feminine Mystique: The American Left, The Cold War, Modern Feminism (1998); The Anxieties of Affluence: Critiques of American Consumer Culture, 1939–1979 (2004), selected by Choice as one of the outstanding books of 2004 and winner of the Eugene M. Kayden Prize for the best book published in the humanities in 2004 by a university press.
+Among his publications are The Morality of Spending: Attitudes Toward the Consumer Society in America, 1875-1940 (1985), selected by Choice as one of the outstanding academic books of 1985; Vance Packard and American Social Criticism (1994); Betty Friedan and the Making of The Feminine Mystique: The American Left, The Cold War, Modern Feminism (1998); The Anxieties of Affluence: Critiques of American Consumer Culture, 1939-1979 (2004), selected by Choice as one of the outstanding books of 2004 and winner of the Eugene M. Kayden Prize for the best book published in the humanities in 2004 by a university press; Consuming Pleasures: How American and European Intellectuals Came to Embrace Consumer Culture, 1951-2000.
 He has edited two books for Bedford: Suburban Life in the 1950s: Selections From Vance Packard's Status Seekers (1995) and Jimmy Carter and the Energy Crisis of the 1970s: The "Crisis of Confidence" Speech of July 15, 1979.
-University of Pennsylvania Press published his most recent book, Consuming Pleasures: How American and European Intellectuals Came to Embrace Consumer Culture, 1951–2000, in spring 2012.
+In the fall of 2015, University of Massachusetts will publish his next book, On the Cusp: The Yale College Class of 1960 and a World on the Verge of Change.

-He lives with his wife, the historian Helen Lefkowitz Horowitz, in Cambridge and Northampton.
-They have two children—Ben, a computer scientist at Lawrence Livermore National Laboratory, and Sarah, assistant professor of history at Washington and Lee University.
+He lives with his wife, the historian Helen L. Horowitz, in Cambridge, Mass.
+They have two children - Ben, a computer scientist in the Bay Area and Sarah, an associate professor of history at Washington and Lee University.